zoe-walker/Visualizations/Examples/WebpackD3MetaModel/README.md

 *	__Show Icons__: Not used
 *	__Min Node Size__: The minimum radius that D3 is permitted to use for drawing circles.
 This defines the radius of relationships.
 *	__Max Node Size__: The maximum radius that D3 is permitted to use for drawing circles.
 This defines the radius of nodes.
+*   __Node Stand Off__: The minimum gap between nodes.
+*   __Min Link Length__: The minimum length of link lines between a node and a relationship.
+Note: this length is between the centres of the node and relationship circles.
+*   __Curved Links__: Select whether link lines are draw as a curve (true) or a straight line (false).
+Defaults to true.
 *   __Ignore Nodes__: An array of names or identifiers (GUIDs) of nodes to exclude from the rendered diagram.

 [Table of Contents](#table-of-contents)